-Ethnic return migration has been mostly studied in isolated cases pertaining to particular nation-states.
-The most prominent works on German return migration include studies by Dietz and Hilkes (1993), Bade and Oltmer (2003), Irina Mukhina (2007), Luchterhandt and Eisfeld (2008), and, most recently, by Radenbach and Rosenthal (2011, 2012).
-The case of Kazakhstani return migration has been addressed in the works of Natsuko Oka (2013), Kalshabaeva and Seisenbayeva (2013), Barcus and Werner (2010), and Bonnenfant (2012), among others.
-The Russian case of return migration is usually addressed within the literature on migration policies of Russia at large or in studies pertaining to policies toward compatriots residing abroad (Flynn 2003; Heleniak 2008; Shevel 2011; de Tinguy 2003).
+Mukhina, 15 Luchterhandt and Eisfeld, 16 and, most recently, by Rosenthal and Radenbach.17 The case of Kazakhstani return migration has been addressed in the works of Natsuko Oka,18 Kalshabaeva and Seisenbayeva,19 Barcus and Werner,20 and Bonnenfant, among others.
+The Russian case of return migration is usually addressed within the literature on migration policies of Russia at large or in studies pertaining to policies toward compatriots residing abroad.

-Despite increasing interest toward return migration in migration literature, there have been few attempts to situate repatriation policies in comparative perspective.
-Existing works include an ambitious study by Skrentny et al. (2007) which compares repatriation policies through the prism of "Western" repatriation (as practiced by states in Europe) and "Eastern" repatriation (as practiced by states in Asia), concluding that European states use rhetoric of "symbolic ties" with repatriates, while Asian states implement repatriation policies to reach economic goals.
-In another comparative work, Christin Heß (2011) analyzed the German and Greek repatriation policies and argued that changes in repatriation policy reflect changes in national idioms of receiving states.
-A recent volume entitled "Diasporic Homecomings: Ethnic Return Migration in Comparative Perspective," edited by Takeyuki Tsuda (2009), presents several chapters on repatriation specifically in comparative perspective, including a comparison of Germany and Israel by Christian Joppke and Zeev Rosenhek and a study across Europe and East Asia conducted by Skrentny et al. which expanded upon the conclusions of their 2007 work.
+In recent years, there have been several attempts to situate repatriation policies in comparative perspective.
+Existing works include an ambitious study by Skrentny et al.23 which compares repatriation policies through the prism of "Western" repatriation (as practiced by states in Europe) and "Eastern" repatriation (as practiced by states in Asia), concluding that European states use rhetoric of "symbolic ties" with repatriates, while Asian states implement repatriation policies to reach economic goals.
+In another comparative work, Christin Hess24 analyzed the German and Greek repatriation policies and argued that changes in repatriation policy reflect changes in national idioms of receiving states.
+A recent volume entitled Diasporic Homecomings: Ethnic Return Migration in Comparative Perspective, edited by Takeyuki Tsuda,25 presents several chapters on repatriation specifically in comparative perspective, including a comparison of Germany and Israel by Christian Joppke and Zeev Rosenhek and a study across Europe and East Asia conducted by Skrentny et al. which expanded upon the conclusions of their 2007 work.
 The book's unifying focus lies on marginalization of repatriates in their "homelands" upon their return, as the works included in the volume stress the multiple dislocations characteristic of today's migration pathways.
-This paper will contribute to efforts to situate repatriation in comparative historical perspective across nation-states, and will, for the first time in repatriation scholarship, use a temporal and conceptual framework of post-Soviet migration.
+This paper will contribute to efforts to situate repatriation in comparative historical perspective across nation-states, and will, for the first time in repatriation scholarship, use the temporal and conceptual framework of post-Soviet migration.
 This paper also attempts to formulate the conditions under which a repatriation policy can be successful.

 Several scholars have addressed repatriation flows in the context of post-Soviet nation-building processes.
-In his paper on migration in the post-Soviet space, Timothy Heleniak characterizes the Soviet Union as "a complex system of ethnic homelands," which set the stage for post-Soviet migration patterns dominated by flows of migrants "returning home" to states both within and external to the former Soviet Union (2008, 31).
-This resulted in rising "titular shares" in the populations of the former Soviet states (Heleniak 2008, 54).
-Moya Flynn, in her study on return migration to Russia, makes the argument that post-Soviet migration flows, especially in their repatriation dimension, "cut across, rather than fit within, established theoretical boundaries" (2003, 173).
-These flows were set into motion not only by economic factors and familial ties, but also by migration policies formulated by the newly independent states.
-Hilary Pilkington, in her book "Migration, Displacement and Identity in Post-Soviet Russia," notes that the study of these policy formulations in the wake of the collapse of the USSR provides fertile ground for the study of primordial conceptions of nation and homeland (1998, 186).
+In his paper on migration in the post-Soviet space, Timothy Heleniak characterizes the Soviet Union as "a complex system of ethnic homelands," which set the stage for post-Soviet migration patterns dominated by flows of migrants "returning home" to states both within and external to the former Soviet Union.26 This resulted in rising "titular shares" in the populations of the former Soviet states.27 Moya Flynn, in her study on return migration to Russia, makes the argument that post-Soviet migration flows, especially in their repatriation dimension, "cut across, rather than fit within, established theoretical boundaries".28 These flows were set into motion not only by economic factors and familial ties, but also by migration policies formulated by the newly independent states.
+Hilary Pilkington, in her book Migration, Displacement and Identity in Post-Soviet Russia, notes that the study of these policy formulations in the wake of the collapse of the USSR provides fertile ground for the study of primordial conceptions of nation and homeland.29